JYOTHY-DAS/Data-Analysis-Class-Notes/SQL_notes1.md

 ## Introduction to Databases
 ### Why Databases?
 - ### Alternatives: CSV file, text file, excel file are all flat files
-- ### Databases make our life simpler, easier, faster, reliable, and secure
+- ### Databases make our life simpler, easier, faster, reliable, and secure.
 - ### E.g finding rows where value of a particular column>10 is time consuming in flat files.
 Databases use a technique called indexing with simple and easy to use langauge called SQL to achieve the result faster.
 - ### This is done without much programming background, instead it uses the quering language.
-- ### Databases backup the data at multiple places to increase reliability
+- ### Databases backup the data at multiple places to increase reliability.
 - ### Example Databases : Oracle, MySQL, SQLServer

 ### Relational and Non-relational Databases